deskvillage/dannychadburn.github.io/content-structure.md

 - Recategorised over 5,000 reference pages for a site attracting 1 million visits a day
 - Managed the transition to a new CMS, guiding teams in Boston, London, Berlin and Hyderabad through the process
 - Merged six distintive microsites under a single umbrella brand domain
-- Created a wiki that reflected real-world scenarios for a global network of content creators
+- Delivered training sessions and a wiki, reflecting real-world scenarios for a global network of content creators

-By employing my expertise on a short-term basis, I can solve your content challenges at a rapid pace, without you being tied down with too many senior-level staff or expensive agencies who'll put most of your budget into account management.
+By [employing my expertise](/contact), I can solve your content challenges at a rapid pace, without you being tied down with too many senior-level staff or expensive agencies who'll put most of your budget into account management.

-> If your after more of a one-off burst of attention, I also offer [creative content campaign planning](/creative-content-campaigns) services.
+> If you're after more of an immediate attention burst, I also offer [creative content campaign planning](/creative-content-campaigns) services.